copious-world/message-relay-services/README.md

 ### 3. **ServeMessageEndpoint**

-An endpoint server may often have the purpose of storing meta data about larger objects such as blog entries, media that may be streamed, images, etc. An endpoint application may store store tables listing the meta data files owned by a particular user or entity as part of the bookkeeping associated with storing meta data.
+An endpoint server may often have the purpose of storing meta data about larger objects such as blog entries, media that may be streamed, images, etc. An endpoint application may store tables listing the meta data files owned by a particular user or entity as part of the bookkeeping associated with storing meta data.
 In one application, the meta data contains IPFS CIDs which blog services present as links to be retreived by streaming services.

-This class always sends a response back to it conneting peer.
+This class always sends a response back to it connecting peer.

 You may find this class's implementation in ./lib/message_endpoints.js.

-When the ServeMesageEndpoint object dequeues a message, it looks for the field **\_ps\_op**.
+When the *ServeMesageEndpoint* object dequeues a message, it looks for the field **\_ps\_op**.
 If the field is not found, the message is passed to the descendant application class.
 Otherwise, the pub/sub messages are handled.

 #### *Methods*
 This class provides three methods that should be implemented by descendant classes: